wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.8.2 =
+* Detection of SMTP-Mail plugins added for better email handling
+* Easier entry of multiple recipients
+* New feature for limiting the max-length for input and textarea fields

 = 1.8.1 =
 * Less greedy with validating reply-to adresses